-Within the defense and aerospace markets, we focus primarily on high-power phased array radar, electronic warfare ("EW") and communications systems.
+Within the defense and aerospace markets, we focus primarily on high-power phased array radar, electronic military applications and communications systems.
+The trend toward phased array radar, the shift to higher frequencies and the sharing of existing frequency bands with cellular communications are expanding the content opportunity for Qorvo's highperformance defense RF technologies and solutions.
 We are a leading supplier of RF products and compound semiconductor foundry services to defense primes and other global defense and aerospace customers.
 We also engage directly with defense customers to develop next-generation semiconductor and packaging technologies.